Supplementary Angles Calculator

-Also, keep in mind the important properties of supplementary angles:
+Also, keep in mind the essential properties of supplementary angles:

-- Only two angles that sum up to 180° (π) are called supplementary angles.
-Three angles (or more) can - of course - sum up to that value, but they're not called supplementary angles.
-Like in a triangle - all three of the triangle's angles add up to 180°, but they aren't supplementary angles.
+- Only two angles that sum up to 180° (π) are supplementary.
+Three (or more) can - of course - sum up to that value (that happens in the triangle angle calculator), but they're not supplementary angles.

 - Your two supplementary angles cannot be both obtuse or both acute - there are only two options:

 - One angle is acute, and the other is obtuse.

 Let's consider two probable scenarios - you're searching for a supplementary angle to your given angle, or you have two angles, and you wonder if they are supplementary.
 You can solve both questions with this supplementary angles calculator:

 1st scenario: What is the supplementary angle?

 angle1 + angle2 = 180° (π)- the angles are complementary

 angle1 + angle2 ≠ 180° (π)- the angles are not complementary

 So, for example, are these two angles supplementary?